symbiontik/k3s-gitops/README.md

 - [Stateless vs Stateful apps on Kubernetes](https://www.weka.io/blog/stateless-vs-stateful-kubernetes/)
 - [Should I run a database on Kubernetes?](https://cloud.google.com/blog/products/databases/to-run-or-not-to-run-a-database-on-kubernetes-what-to-consider)

-### Observability, health-checking, and performance
+## Observability, health-checking, and performance

 Being able to easily visualize the various components of your Kubernetes environment allows you to monitor performance, setup alerting parameters, and troubleshoot challenges as they arise.
-The Grafana/Prometheus/Loki/Tempo stack empowers you with a total observability (metrics, logs, and distributed traces) platform that scales with your Kubernetes components and your applications.
+The Grafana/Prometheus/Loki/Jaeger stack empowers you with a total observability (metrics, logs, and distributed traces) platform that scales with your Kubernetes components and your applications.

+TODO: Build out this section.

-1. Login to your Grafana instance.
+1. Login to your Grafana instance at `https://grafana.<your-domain>`

-1.

-1.

-### Visualize your repo
+## Visualize your repo

 GitHub's repo visualizer provides you with the shape of your codebase, giving you a different perspective on your reposistory.
 It can be used as a baseline to detect large changes in structure, understand how your environment is structured, or as a visual tool to explain features to others.

+TODO: Build out this section

 1. Navigate to the `/extras/github-actions` directory.
-1.

 - Reference: [Repo Visualizer](https://github.com/githubocto/repo-visualizer)
 - Reference: [Repo Visualizer Blog](https://next.github.com/projects/repo-visualization)

-### One place to rule them all
+# One place to rule them all

 Cheat sheet for managing important cluster and global resources.